 As part of an ongoing series of Campus Quality Fee grant projects, the Oviatt Library, with essential support from CSUN Campus Quality Fee (CQF) funding, is digitizing the print CSUN Master's thesis collection.
 The first phase of the project, which ran from August 2013 through June 2014, focused on the first 30 years of the university from 1957 to 1988.
 The second phase, running from July 2014 through June 2015, covered multi-media and other at risk formats (cassette tapes, VHS, DVD, etc.).
-The current phase (Phase III) covers the years between 2000-2011; the final phase (Phase IV), tentatively scheduled for AY 2016-17 will cover 1989-1999.
+The current phase (Phase III) covered the years between 2000-2011; the final phase (Phase IV), in progress for AY 2016-17, covers 1989-1999.

 The impact of digitization: